tracelarue/wilson/src/locate_drink_action/README.md

 - `camera_frame` (default: 'depth_camera_link_optical'): TF frame for camera
 - `image_width` (default: 640): Image width in pixels
 - `image_height` (default: 480): Image height in pixels
+- `depth_sample_size` (default: 5): NxN window size for depth averaging
+- `bbox_shift_ratio` (default: 0.0): Horizontal shift ratio for depth sampling (compensates for RGB/depth camera offset)

+### Y-Value Override Parameters (Debugging/Calibration)
+- `override_y_value` (default: false): Enable to force Y-coordinate to a fixed value instead of using calculated value from depth camera
+- `fixed_y_value` (default: 0.1): Fixed Y value in meters when `override_y_value` is enabled

+**Note:** The Y-value override is useful for debugging vertical positioning issues or when the depth camera's vertical calibration is inaccurate.
+When enabled, the returned Y-coordinate will always be the `fixed_y_value` regardless of the detected drink's actual vertical position.
+This is applied at the last moment before returning the 3D position.
+Set `override_y_value: false` to disable and use the calculated Y-coordinate.

 ### Operation Parameters
 - `max_detection_attempts` (default: 5): Maximum detection retries before failure